zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

   >>> proxy.kwarguments('Hello', foo=u'FOO', bar=u'BAR')
   u'Hello FOO BAR'

-There is also a ``id`` in the json response.
+There is also an ``id`` in the json response.
 Let's use such a json request id in our JSONRPCProxy:

   >>> proxy = JSONRPCTestProxy(siteURL + '/content', jsonId = u'my id')